 1095 takes us back to the eleventh century.
-It is the story of a young Benedictine monk who flees the abbey of Ghent and travels across Europe in exile.
-In the southern French town of Clermont in that same year of 1095, Pope Urbanus II gives a notorious sermon in which he exhorts the populace to rid the holy city of Jerusalem of the enemies of every Christian – Muslims.
-It is here that the summons to the Crusades is launched.
+Benny, a young Benedictine monk, flees the Abbey of Ghent and travels through Europe in exile.
+In the southern French town of Clermont in that same year, 1095, Pope Urban II gives a notorious sermon in which he exhorts the populace to rid the holy city of Jerusalem of the enemies of every Christian: Muslims.
+Here, the summons to the Crusades is launched.

 (b.
 1992) obtained her Master’s in Drama at the School of Arts Ghent | KASK Ghent in 2016.
 She writes and directs.
 Together with Victor Lauwers, Romy Louise Lauwers and Oscar van der Put, she founded the theatre company Kuiperskaai, the artistic base of operations for a whole range of projects.
 Characteristic features of her productions are a large cast, vibrant interaction between visuals and literary scripts, and an intelligent cross-fertilisation of disciplines, including performance, music, choreography, literature and visual art.
 Her productions are often baroque and brazen, but also playful and disarming.
 Recently she made a big splash with her sparkling adaptation of Shakespeare’s A Winter’s Tale (The Winter’s Tale, 2016).
 The press described The Goldberg Chronicles (2014) as ‘an immense clash of energies…the language is the colour, the acting is the image, the music is the paint’.

 He lives in Brussels.
 In 2012 he co-founded Kuiperskaai.
 His work as a writer is closely bound up with the company’s stage work and exhibitions.
 1095 is his first script for the stage.